 • Breadth of experience.
 I have ample experience writing help systems, user guides, release notes, quick reference cards, online videos, troubleshooting content for support web sites, and instructional design and marketing content for a number of companies including Adobe, Chancery Software (now Pearson School Systems), Kodak, FortisBC, BC Hydro, Teck Resources Limited, and Boeing.

 • Proven project management.
 I adeptly juggle multiple deliverables, I deliver when I say I will, and I always strive to deliver content on or before a deadline.
 At Boeing, I managed the creation of a 700-topic help system, seven quick reference cards, a getting started guide, and a myriad of learning modules for a software application designed to help Boeing manage all of its domestic and international suppliers.

 • Expertise with technology.
-I’m experienced at writing in XML using Darwin Information Typing Architecture (DITA), I’m conversant with Adobe FrameMaker, RoboHelp, Madcap Flare, SharePoint 2010, SharePoint 2013, Microsoft InfoPath Designer, EPUB files, HTML5, SAP, SAP business intelligence software, blogs, wikis, single-sourcing, and writing SDK documentation.
+I’m experienced at writing in XML using Darwin Information Typing Architecture (DITA), I’m conversant with Adobe FrameMaker, RoboHelp, Madcap Flare, SharePoint 2010, SharePoint 2013, Confluence, Microsoft InfoPath Designer, EPUB files, HTML5, SAP, SAP business intelligence software, blogs, wikis, single-sourcing, and writing SDK documentation.